 What Are TSNAs and Why They Matter | BiNGBONG

-If you’re already using nicotine pouches, you’re probably not just chasing convenience—you care about what you’re putting in your body.
+If you’re already using nicotine pouches, you’re probably not a complete an utter gooning degen—you care about what you’re putting in your body.

 That’s where TSNAs come in.

-They’re one of the biggest scientific differences between tobacco-derived products and newer, cleaner nicotine formats—and understanding them helps you make a more informed choice.
+They’re one of the biggest scientific differences between tobacco-derived products and newer, cleaner nicotine formats—and understanding them helps you take your goblin mode up to 11.

 🔬 What are TSNAs?